doron-cohen/antidot/README.md

 Cleans up your `$HOME` from those pesky dotfiles.

+## Migration from Pre 0.6.0 Versions

+Please backup your environment variable and aliases files (in `$XDG_DATA_HOME/antidot/{env,alias}.*`).
+After version 0.6.0 antidot stores env exports and alias definitions in a JSON file and generates from it shell definition files.

 ## Intro

 For years I stood by and saw how countless applications populate my home dir with dotfiles.